 Who: Texans who want to get involved in their local community

-When: 2020 DMWTTO dates will be posted in the future.
-Be sure to plan to order supplies 3 weeks prior to your scheduled cleanup to ensure timely shipment.
-An event wrap-up report must be completed within two weeks of the event date.
+When: April 1-30.
+Be sure to order supplies 3 weeks prior to your scheduled cleanup to ensure timely shipment.
+Cleanup data must be submitted within two weeks of the event date.

-Where: Don’t mess with Texas Trash-Off events can take place on any public roadway.
+Where: Don’t mess with Texas Trash-Off events can take place on any TxDOT-maintained roadway.

 Contact your local KTB Affiliate

 Join a Don’t mess with Texas® Trash-Off cleanup in your community